Gent-Systems/gent-systems-website/kb/business-finance/starting-up.md

 layout: default
 ---

+> "The more things are forbidden, the more popular they become."- Mark Twain

 $100,000 a year is only $273 a day.
 $273 a day is only $11/hr if you have a business that is running 24 hours.